alexfdezsauco/YourShipping.Monitor/README.md

 The goal is "similar" to [camelcamelcamel](https://camelcamelcamel.com) but in this case the target is [TuEnvio](https://www.tuenvio.cu/).

+You're right, who am I kidding?
+The goal is buy ;).

 ![Departments Monitor](media/departments-page.png "Departments Monitor")

 ![Departments Monitor](media/products-page.png "Products Monitor")